The International Day for the Elimination of Violence against Women on

 - Legal judgements have routinely diminished the violent experiences of women; this can spill over onto a wide range of settings especially in higher education settings.
 Do you invite speakers to challenge this?

-- Do you have specific equality leads to cover gender-based violence and discrimination in your educational setting?
+- Do you have specific equality leads to cover sex-based violence and discrimination in your educational setting?
 Women constitute more than half of the university and educational population.
 Make sure you have adequate knowledgeable staff to cover their needs.